|

 Harris Zobrist, at St. Paul Catholic Church, who survives.
 He was a

+member of Saint Paul Catholic Church, the NRA and AARP.
 Michael was born at Highland and grew up on south Pine Street.
 He

 was a 1967 graduate of St. Paul High School.
 After graduation, he